Below is our monthly funding round up of grant funding for the third sector in North Lanarkshire:

 Scottish Children’s Lottery – Chance to study

-Next Application Deadline: Submissions can be made anytime
+Next Application Deadline: No deadline published, submissions can be made anytime

 This funding programme supports charities working in the area of educational achievement through school years.
 Projects they will support will work with the most vulnerable families with school aged children at a demonstrably high risk of being negatively impacted by poverty.
 Examples of projects or activities includes: provision of after school care/holiday cover ensuring time and resource for additional educational support; provision of specific IT/educational equipment for socially deprived children or children suffering from any form of physical or mental disability; one to one mentoring of children struggling within school because of family circumstances; provision of breakfast clubs providing nutritional and educational support.

 There are three types of grants.
 Small grants(up to £2,000), medium grants (up to £20,000) or large grants (up to £50,000).
 They prefer to fund up to 50% of any specific project.

 Trustees meetings are scheduled for around the end of January, April, July and October in each year.